adrianSRoman/SELDVisualSynth/README.md

   ```
 </details>

+> [!NOTE]
-**Note:** Some classes, such as "Water tap, faucet," "Bell," and "Knock," may lack sufficient examples in the Flickr30k dataset.
+> Some classes, such as "Water tap, faucet," "Bell," and "Knock," may lack sufficient examples in the Flickr30k dataset.
 We recommend augmenting these categories by sourcing additional images online or from other datasets.
 Use the same categorization approach as described for Flickr30k.

 ### 3 - Download Video Assets